scar removal

 applying a bandage or other protective dressing

-the recovery period for scar removal will vary depending on the type of procedure and the individual's healing rate. some procedures may require a few days of downtime, while others may allow the patient to return to normal activities immediately.
+The recovery period for scar removal will vary depending on the type of procedure and the individual's healing rate.
+Some procedures may require a few days of downtime, while others may allow the patient to return to normal activities immediately.

-as with any medical procedure, scar removal carries some risk of complications. these may include infection, scarring, and changes in skin color or texture. it is important to discuss these risks with a medical professional before undergoing the procedure.
+As with any medical procedure, scar removal carries some risk of complications. these may include infection, scarring, and changes in skin color or texture.
+It is important to discuss these risks with a medical professional before undergoing the procedure.